Travel on Tokyo's subways, trains, and buses to explore this paradoxical maze, squeezing as much as possible into eight days.

 |This Fully Escorted,

-Designed for youthful travelers – students, and anyone else who is active, curious, and adventurous – this tour is about experiencing Tokyo’s energy and excitement.
-It starts as we “sneak in Tokyo’s back door”, walking from the airport train to our lodging, a clean, inexpensive Ryokan (Japanese Inn) located off the usual tourist path.
+Designed for anyone who is active, curious, and adventurous – this tour is about experiencing Tokyo’s energy and excitement.
+It starts as we travel by train to our lodging, a clean and pleasant Japanese Hotel.

 In addition to its comprehensive itinerary and exceptional price, another aspect which makes this tour unique is its size – a maximum of fifteen participants.
 This allows us to include many options not available on larger motor coach tours, and gives each participant a much more complete experience of Japanese culture.

-The Tokyo on a Budget tour is offered on the following dates:
+The Amazing Tokyo tour is offered on the following dates:

 • Download Registration Form Here (Acrobat PDF file).
 Please print out the registration form, fill out the information and mail it to AdelsmanTours.